infinum/wordpress-handbook/How we do it in WordPress/Eightshift Docs.md

 - Sass documentation for all the custom mixins, function and placeholders
 - Eightshift Forms documentation
 - Blog posts with useful tutorials
-- Showcase of sites created using the Eightshift Development kit
+- Showcase of sites created using the Eightshift DevKit